 The fifth visit is for participants in Group 5 (control group) only.
 If you are in this group, you will have a blood test and brief health check.
+(Saliva and nasal fluid samples will also be taken if you have agreed to this).
 We will review your symptom diary and ask if you have had any medical problems since your last visit.